 Both terms denote methods for calculating a position based on Bluetooth technology.
 In the case of positioning based on the Received Signal Strength Indicator (RSSI), the Beacon Tracker measures the strength of the signal that the asset tags – the transmitters with which the assets to be tracked are equipped – permanently transmit.
 A simple picture to understand is the waves that a stone thrown into the water “emits” and which weaken with increasing distance.
 This type of position determination by means of distance measurement based on signal strengths is called lateration, the effect of decreasing signal strength, which is used here, is called attenuation.

-The angle is measured using the delay of the signal (“Time of Flight” TOF).
-TOF measures the time it takes a signal to travel between an object and a reference point.
-This position calculation is very accurate.
 However, the effort to set up the necessary infrastructure for the receiver is greater than with an infrastructure designed for RSSI.
 The method is currently not suitable for mobile indoor navigation.